 • Reconnect with family, friends, loved ones and children

 • Find a sense of capability and self-esteem

 A traditional heroin detox can be challenging and addicts can face numerous problems when trying to stop using the drug.
 Tapering off is often more difficult and not possible for an addict.
 During the detox process, patients can experience a period of physical pain, cravings, fever, insomnia, severe depression, shakes, and withdrawal as they come off the drug.
 Some of this may cause an addict to relapse so they can find relief for their discomfort.

 Heroin Detoxification Under Sedation

 Detoxification from heroin and/or opiates can be achieved by putting a patient under anesthesia for about 4-6 hours while Naltrexone (a synthetic congener of oxymorphone) that can block physical dependency to heroin is then administered into the body.

 Naltrexone is a medication that flushes all of the opiates from the brain’s receptors and is used to treat relapse in people dependent on opioids.
 This is a highly successful and relatively painless opiate detoxification technique but it can cause extreme shock to a patient’s system, so needs to be administered correctly.

 Heroin Health & Safety Concerns

 Heroin is commonly “cut” with a wide variety of fillers to either bulk up the dealers profit or increase the potency and often both.
-Fentanyl is a prescription opiate that has been used to cut heroin recently.
+Fentanyl is a prescription opiate that is being manufactured in illegal labs in the same places that heroin is made.
 There have been numerous overdose deaths associated with Fentanyl-laced heroin in the United States and the United Kingdom as well as other countries around the world.